mathishard17/Email_Sorter_Summarizer/README.md

 - **Fetch Recent Emails**: Retrieves recent emails from the user's Gmail account.
 - **Text Cleanup**: Cleans up the email content by removing URLs, signatures, and unnecessary text.
 - **Summarize Emails**: Summarizes the content of emails using OpenAI's GPT model.
-- **Sends Email**: Sends the user an email containing all the summaries and labels.
+- **Sends Email**: Sends the user an email containing all the summaries, labels, and email links.

 ## Prerequisites

-Before you start, you'll need to have the following installed:
+Before you start, you'll need to have the following:

 - Python 3.6 or higher
-- Google API Client Library: make credentials.json file
+- Google API Client Library
 - OpenAI API key
 - A Google Cloud project with Gmail API enabled